The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet

 \subsection{Goals of SAG21}

-This SAG has brought together an interdisciplinary team of scientists, with observers and theorists from the heliophysics, stellar astrophysics, planetary science, and exoplanetary atmosphere research communities to address both the impact of stellar contamination on transmission spectra and constraints on stellar photospheric heterogeneity enabled by transiting exoplanets.
+This SAG brought together an interdisciplinary team of more than 100 scientists, with observers and theorists from the heliophysics, stellar astrophysics, planetary science, and exoplanetary atmosphere research communities to address both the impact of stellar contamination on transmission spectra and constraints on stellar photospheric heterogeneity enabled by transiting exoplanets.

 SAG21 has six goals: \begin{enumerate} \item Report on what effect stellar contamination could have on future space-based transmission spectroscopy measurements;

 \item Identify regions of the parameter space in which care should be exercised with respect to stellar contamination in the context of transmission spectroscopy studies;